A massive winter storm is sweeping across the U.S., making holiday travel dangerous

 "We're very hardy here," said Lisa Carter, who operates a snowmobile rental business in West Yellowstone.
 "We deal with cold like this all the time.
 We're not doing anything extra because we're used to it.
 We just don't go outside."

-Hank Willemsma, a rancher near Dillon, where Thursday's high temperature was expected to reach -13 degrees, said he'd be working through the cold to keep hay out for his cattle.
+Hank Willemsma, a rancher near Dillon, where Thursday's high temperature was expected to reach minus 13 degrees, said he'd be working through the cold to keep hay out for his cattle.

 "Even though this is kind of a worse winter than we've seen in the last few years, it's nothing new to Montana.
 We've been running cattle for a long time, so we kind of know how to get through stuff like this," Willemsma said.

-Additional reporting by NPR's David Schaper in Chicago, Montana Public Radio's John Hooks in Butte and NPR's Ivy Winfrey in Washington, D.C. contributed to this story
+Additional reporting by NPR's David Schaper in Chicago, Montana Public Radio's John Hooks in Butte, KCUR's Savannah Hawley-Bates in Kansas City and NPR's Ivy Winfrey in Washington, D.C. contributed to this story

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.